Library Borrowing: Fines & Other Charges

 Fines can be paid (cash or cheque) at the library desk or students & staff may use our online payment facility.

+Full details of loan categories and associated fines can be found on the Library Borrowing page.
 Fines are in place to increase the availability of materials by encouraging users to return materials for the benefit of other Library users.
 The Library understands that in some circumstances it can be difficult to return or renew books or other materials on time.
 Library users are encouraged to contact the Library as soon as possible if they experience any difficulties.

 Fines are calculated according to the category of material.
 High demand materials are available to borrow for shorter periods and higher charges apply if such material is returned late.
 The current maximum fine that can be charged for each item is £10.